 Metabolism promotes excellence in research by publishing high-quality original research papers, fast-tracking cutting-edge papers, research brief reports, mini-reviews, and other special articles related to all aspects of human metabolism.
 Work considered for publication in Metabolism includes studies in humans, animal and cellular models.
 Work with strong translational potential is prioritized.
 Metabolism will consider papers for publication in any aspect of translational and clinical metabolic research, including (but not limited to):

-As Editor-in-Chief of Metabolism: Clinical and Experimental, I'm happy to share some great news about the journal.
+As Editor-in-Chief of Metabolism: Clinical and Experimental, I'm happy to share great news about the journal.

-Our Impact Factor has been continuously increasing over the past ten years that I have been serving at the helm, and is now at 8.7, placing the journal amongst the top 7% of endocrinology, diabetes, and metabolism journals as indexed in Journal Citation Reports*.
-Similarly, cited half-life, or the duration an average paper continues receiving citations, has also increased significantly and is in the top 7% of endocrinology, diabetes, and metabolism journals.
+Our Impact Factor has been continuously increasing over the past eleven years that I have been serving at the helm, and is now at 13.934, placing the journal amongst the top 4% of endocrinology, diabetes, and metabolism journals as indexed in Journal Citation Reports*.

 The COVID-19 pandemic presents an unprecedented health crisis to the entire world.
 As in many other instances, people with metabolic syndrome (obesity, hypertension, hyperlipidemia, and diabetes) are apparently paying a very high price.